nadia-solution-tracker/full-stack-milestome-project/README.md

 - As a user she can use the checkout functionality to process her order and get the book she is interested in.

 **"Kate as a returning customer"**
-- As a user , she can leave a review about the book by leaving comments and ratings out of 5 for others to see.This would help other customers to make a choice about buying the book or no.
+- As a user , she can leave a review about the book by leaving comments and ratings out of 5 for others to see.This would help other customers to make a choice about buying the book.

 **"John does not find the book instore"**
 - As a user ,he can access this website to check if an item is in stock or not, and proceed to buying .